mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 In the beginning of the year when I was hiring engineers for a startup I worked with, I used the tool during the interview process for all the candidates and was extremely satisfied.
 Their mission; "real tasks, no brainteasers" resonates a lot with me.
-So I cannot recommend CodeSubmit enough, please check them out at codesubmit.io.
+So, I cannot recommend CodeSubmit enough, please check them out at codesubmit.io.
-That is codesubmit.io, but now back to Trier and Kim, who founded the company Just Work, which helps organization and individuals create more equitable workplaces.
+That is codesubmit.io, but now back to Trier and Kim, who co-founded the company Just Work, which helps organization and individuals create more equitable workplaces.
-Trier Bryant is a strategic executed leader with distinctive tech, Wall Street, and military experience spending over 15 years as the CEO of Just Work.
+Trier Bryant is a strategic executive leader with distinctive tech, Wall Street, and military experience spending over 15 years as the CEO of Just Work.
 She previously worked at Astra, Twitter, Goldman Sachs, and led engineering teams in the United States Air Force, where she also drove diversity, equity and